L2KD/notes/odoo/code/use-pycharm-and-docker-to-dev-odoo.md

 This is written for MacOS, on Linux, things should be the same.
+This is not applicable on Windows and won't recommend using Windows for any docker works.

 // Some explanation why docker, and this is gonna use docker-compose to make things simpler